-In 1995 when I had my first severe stroke which paralysed my right side it was a great shock to me because I thought it was only old people that had them.
-I was in hospital at the time which was a lucky place to be.
+In 1995 I had a severe stroke, which paralysed my right side.
+It was a big shock because I thought only old people had strokes.

-After doing a lot of rehab at the hospital my heart consultant suggested that I went to Flightways Day Centre to help with my physio and speech therapy.
+After doing a lot of rehab at the hospital, my heart consultant suggested that I go to Flightways Day Centre to get some physio and speech therapy.
 I also learnt to write letters on a computer because I couldn’t communicate.
-My carer who was assigned to me was profoundly deaf so he taught me to sign (BSL) which was good because I was able to communicate with him.
-After a lot of hard work working with staff at Flightways I began to regain my confidence as well as making friends.
+The carer assigned to me was profoundly deaf so he taught me to sign (BSL), which enabled me to communicate with him.
+After working with staff at Flightways, I began to regain my confidence and make friends.

-In july 2014 I had a massive herat attack which led to me having a triple heart bypass which took me some time to recover from.
+In July 2014 I had a massive heart attack, followed by a triple heart bypass operation, and it took me some time to recover.

-Then in 2015 Paul could no longer run BDISC.
-I was running it alone but struggling to manage because of my health.
-We approached Anita and Emile and asked them to take over BDISC, which they did, and we are now called Maxability.
+By 2015, Paul could no longer run BDISC and I was running it alone but struggling to manage because of my health problems.
+We approached Anita and Emile Woolf and asked them to take over BDISC, which they did, and we are now called Maxability.

-All we are waiting for is someone to give us somewhere to carry on with the courses, which are so enjoyed by members and people in the community.
-It is so important that people with disabilities have a place to meet, as well as a place where activities can go on so that their creative ability can be met, they can mix socially and can feel a sense of purpose to their life.
+The courses are greatly enjoyed by members and people in the community.
+It is so important that people with disabilities have a place to meet, as well as a place where we can express our creative abilities, mix socially and feel a sense of purpose in our lives.